Updated March 6, 2020

 - Star Wars Half Marathon Weekend (Jan.)

 *All of the races tend to be popular, especially the “Challenge” events because of the limited number of participants.
-The Tinkerbell Half Marathon race has lost some of its popularity since this race weekend was moved from January to May (on Mother’s Day weekend) in 2015.
+The Tinkerbell Half Marathon race has lost some of its popularity since this race weekend was moved from January to May (on Mother’s Day weekend).

 How early do you have to register for Disney Run events?
 Any tips on how to make that happen for more popular races?
 Is there a max for the number of people who can participate in each run and how quickly is that typically met?